-If you are suffering from advanced gum disease, then you've lost some of your supporting bone structure.
-As a result, there’s a good chance that you have large spaces in-between your teeth.
-This makes you a good candidate for using an interproximal cleaner to clean these larger gaps.
+If you're suffering from advanced gum disease, then you've already lost some of your supporting bone structure.
+As a result, there are large gaps between your teeth.
+These gaps tend to trap lots of food particles and are difficult to clean.
+You're most likely a good candidate for using an interproximal cleaner to aid in cleaning your teeth.

-If you have lots of existing dental work in your mouth then you’re also a good candidate fir using an interproximal cleaner.
-For example, if you have a mouth full of crowns, bridges or dental implants, then an interproximal cleaner could be your best friend.
-Interproximal cleaners are very effective at cleaning gaps under your bridges and implants as well as in between your crowns.
+If you have plenty of dental work in your mouth, then you’re probably a good candidate for using an interproximal cleaner.
+When you have a mouth full of crowns, bridges, and/or dental implants, you end up getting food trapped just about everywhere!
+This is because nothing is as good as your own teeth.
+Dental prosthetics like bridges and implants are more likely to trap food and cause gum irritation as compared to natural teeth.
+Using an interproximal cleaner could be your best friend.
+Interproximal cleaners are very effective at cleaning the large gaps between crowns, bridges, and dental implants.

-Finally, interproximal cleaners can be used during traditional orthodontic treatment.
-Cleaning your teeth with brackets and wires on them can be difficult and challenging.
-Using an interproximal cleaner can help you clean your teeth better, especially since flossing is not a viable option during braces treatment.
-Talk to your orthodontist to see if they recommend using an interproximal brush during your braces treatment.
+Interproximal cleaners are also useful when you're wearing braces on your teeth.
+Cleaning your teeth with brackets and wires can be difficult and challenging.
+Using an interproximal cleaner can really make a difference since flossing is not a viable option during braces treatment.
+Talk to your orthodontist to see if they recommend that you use an interproximal brush throughout your braces treatment.